How are Condos Heated in Toronto Banner1

 Fan Coil consists of a two-pipe system and four-pipe system.
 Two pipes are commonly used in the construction of fan coil units.
 During summers, the hot water flows through these pipes and vice versa in the winter season.

 The four-pipe system, which is less prevalent, enables constant heating and cooling.
-That is because they can switch between cold and hot every time.
+That is because they can switch between hot or cold air every time.
 However, such fan coil units offer greater electricity consumption.

 2. Heat Pumps